Autoinstallation of Configuration Files

 network.conf—Default configuration file for autoinstallation, in which you specify IP addresses and associated hostnames for devices on the network.

 switch.conf—Default configuration file for autoinstallation with a minimum configuration sufficient for you to telnet to the device and configure it manually.

 hostname.conf—Host-specific configuration file for autoinstallation on a device that contains all the configuration information necessary for the switch.
 In the filename, hostname is replaced with the hostname assigned to the switch.

 If the server with the autoinstallation configuration file is not on the same LAN segment as the new device, or if a specific device is required by the network, you must configure an intermediate device directly attached to the new switch, through which the new switch can send TFTP, Boot Protocol (BOOTP), and Domain Name System (DNS) requests.
 In this case, you specify the IP address of the intermediate device as the location to receive TFTP requests for autoinstallation.

-Typical Autoinstallation Process on a New Switch
+Typical Autoinstallation Process on a New Device

 interface simultaneously to obtain an IP address.